egemenimre/satmad/docs/propagation/numerical_propagation.rst

 ------

-The Numerical Propagator is initialised with an output stepsize (e.g. 120 seconds for a Low-Earth Orbit satellite) as well as relative and absolute tolerances that deterimine the propagation error.
+The Numerical Propagator is initialised with an output stepsize (e.g. 120 seconds for a Low-Earth Orbit satellite) as well as relative and absolute tolerances that determine the propagation error.
 How to choose these tolerances have been investigated here in `this notebook <examples/analysis/num_prop_performance_2.ipynb>`_.